Inventrom/boltiot-arduino-helper/README.md

 #include <BoltIoT-Arduino-Helper.h>

 void setup() {
   boltiot.begin(Serial); //Initialize the Bolt interface over serial UART.
-Serial could be replaced with Serial0 or Serial1 on Arduino mega boards.
+Serial could be replaced with Serial0 or Serial1 on Arduino Mega boards.
 		   //In this example, the TX pin of Bolt is connected to the RX pin of Arduino Serial Port
 		   //and the TX pin of Bolt is connected to the TX pin of Arduino Serial Port pinMode(2,INPUT); //Set pin 2 as the input.
 We will use send this pin's state as the data to the Bolt cloud